A Portfolio Choice Problem Under Risk Capacity Constraint: Introduction

-{\em Second}, the optimal investment strategy displays a remarkable {\em wealth-cycle} property, in contrast to the {\em life-cycle} feature suggested in both academic and practice.\footnote{According to Modigliani (1986), individual's investment and consumption decision has a life-cycle feature.
-See Benzoni, Dufresne and Goldstein (2007), Viceira (2001), Cocco, Gomes, and Maenhout (2005), Gomes and Michaelides (2005), Bodie et al (2004), and Bodie, Detemple and Rindisbacher (2009) for life-cycle theoretical and empirical studies.
-The life-cycle hypothesis is also used for preparing the retirement portfolio and in the retirement portfolio.
-For instance, a conventional rule for an agent of age $t$ is to invest (100 - t)/100 percent of wealth in the stock market.
-See Malkiel (1999). } Specifically, when the portfolio value is unsustainable for the entire retirement period, the retiree should invest in the market, because the dollar investment in the stock will increase the expected portfolio value.
-Nevertheless, the percentage of wealth in the market declines when the portfolio is worth more.
-The declining percentage of the wealth invested in the risky asset is due to the retiree's standard living concern to protect the portfolio value.
-This decreasing feature of the percentage becomes significant when the portfolio worths sufficiently high.
+Our solution to the optimal portfolio choice problem provides new theoretical insights for retirement investment.
+First, the optimal investment strategy displays a {\em wealth-cycle} property, in contrast to the {\em life-cycle} feature which is suggested in Modigliani (1986).
+That is, individual's investment and consumption decision has a life-cycle feature.
+See Bodie, Merton, and Samuelson (1992), Cocco, Gomes, and Maenhout (2005), Gomes and Michaelides (2005), Benzoni, Dufresne, and Goldstein (2007), and Bodie, Detemple, and Rindisbacher (2009) for life-cycle theoretical and empirical studies.\footnote{The life-cycle hypothesis is also used for preparing the retirement portfolio and in the retirement portfolio.
+For instance, a conventional rule for an agent of age $t$ is to invest (100 - t)/100 percent of the wealth in the stock market.
+See Malkiel (1999).
+Even after retirement, a time-dependent (life-cycle) investment strategy is also popular among financial advisors.} Specifically, when the portfolio value is unsustainable for the entire retirement period, the retiree should invest in the market because the dollar investment in the stock will increase the expected portfolio value.
+Nevertheless, the percentage of wealth in the market {\em declines} in the wealth.
+The declining percentage of the wealth invested in risky assets is due to the retiree' living standard concern to protect the portfolio value.
+This decreasing feature of the percentage becomes significant when the portfolio's worth is sufficiently high.